 The history of mobile phones is as old as the invention of the first telephone.
 In Kentucky, a US Patent was issued for a wireless phone that could be carried on one's person, and it went into production shortly thereafter, making this device an ancestor to today's smartphones.
 Mobile telephony experienced something like its "modern" inception during World War II when engineers working at AT&T developed cells - tiny stations used by cellular networks now located beneath streets around America-Louisville Slugger Field among other locations."

 The first mobile phones were not really phoned at all.
 They're two-way radios, and they allow people like taxi drivers to communicate with one another or the emergency services when necessary!

-Instead of relying on base stations that are separate cells (with their signal being passed from cell-to-cell), these early networks involved a powerful central tower covering a much wider area than before; this made them more convenient for users as well as reducing costs due to less redundancy in coverage areas.
+Instead of relying on base stations that are separate cells (with their signal being passed from cell to cell), these early networks involved a powerful central tower covering a much wider area than before; this made them more convenient for users as well as reduced costs due to less redundancy in coverage areas.